-There's nothing better than taking a leisurely stroll through a European holiday market on a crisp cold night.
+There's nothing better than taking a leisurely stroll through a European Christmas market on a crisp cold night.
 Whether you're sipping a warmed apple cider or perusing hand-crafted trinkets, the atmosphere is just right to get you in the holiday spirit.
 For those ready to start planning a trip, what are you waiting for?
 From Italy to Austria, these are the best European holiday markets to visit this year.

 Christkindlestmarkt, Nuremberg, Germany

-The holiday market in Nuremberg is comprised of 180 stalls, which satiate the two million shoppers that turn up each year.
+The holiday market in Nuremberg is comprised of over 150 stalls, which satiate the two million shoppers that turn up each year.
 What sets this market apart is that it’s a place for authentic crafts—but not tchotchkes.
 Plastic wreaths aren’t allowed, and in general, kitschy elements are discouraged.
 The Christkindlestmarkt opens on the Friday before the first Sunday of Advent with a festive opening ceremony.
 Don’t forget to munch as you shop—they’re known for homemade gingerbread and, of course, the original Nuremberg bratwurst.

 Lumières de Noël, Montbéliard, France